maxkub/challengeMDI343/README.md

 ## The tested algorithms

 - decision trees: poor results, I used it essentially to try to find important variables in the decision, to create new features.
+- logistic regression: very poor results...
-- random forest: that gave results with a ROC_auc_score around 0.68.
-It was my first benchmark model.
+- random forest: that gave results with a ROC_auc_score around 0.69.
+It was my first benchmark model, with the preprocessings described above.
 - multilayer perceptron with tensorflow.
 The code I have written to use this library is given in the module data_science.
-It did not give really good results, but I did not try it with one-hot-encoder for the categorical variables...
+It did not give better results than random forest, but I did not try it with one-hot-encoder for the categorical variables...
-- Xgboost: that was my second benchmark model, with poorly optimized hyperparameters.
+- Xgboost: that was my second benchmark model, although with poorly optimized hyperparameters, with the same preprocessings as above.
+- hyperopt + Xgboost.

 ## Steps that improved the score

+#### Simplifying the preprocessings

+I started with some complicated preprocessings, with a lot of new features coming from the one-hot-encoding although I removed the features containing many categories, and with some engineered features and scores.
+Even with a random forest with a gridsearchCV, I could not do better than a score of ~0.64.

+So I started, to apply a more methodological method: apply very few preprocessings and test a good "off-the-shelf" algorithm (I tested with random forest).
+This becomes a benchmark model.
+Then try to beat the benchmark by testing one new preprocessing, if it works keep the preprocessing, if it does not work try something else.

 #### RFECV

-To search for irrelvant features in the dataset.
+RFECV from sklearn was used to search for irrelvant features in the dataset.

-#### Separating the dataset into two subsets.
+#### Separating the dataset into two subsets

 When ploting histograms of each features, we see that some features have a very unbalanced distribution, for example: 'oecd_NB_BACKWARD_PL', so the learning algorithm would see a lot of 0 for this feature and few other values.
 As a result it could be hard to train the algorithm to use properly this feature.